r-devel/rdevguide/07-documenting_R.md

-# Documenting R
+# Documenting R {#Doc}

 The R language has a substantial body of documentation, much of which is contributed by various authors.
 The help files for R functions are written in 'R documentation' (.Rd) file format.
 It is a simple markup language with close resemblance to LaTeX.
 The .Rd file format can be further processed into a variety of formats, including LaTeX, HTML, and plain text.

-This chapter describes the styleguide for R's documentation, how to document for R, report and review bugs (and suggest corrections for them) in the existing documentation.
+This chapter describes the styleguide for R's documentation, how to document for R, report and review bugs (and/or suggest corrections for them) in the existing documentation.
 If you are interested in contributing to R's documentation, your contributions are more than welcome.

 ## Introduction